 In addition, UT Press publishes books of general interest for a wider audience on a variety of subjects, including history, current affairs, the visual arts, music, and food, among others.
 As part of its mission to serve the people of Texas, the Press also produces books on the history, culture, arts, and natural history of the state.

 Our publishing programs in the humanities, social sciences, and natural sciences extend far beyond the borders of Texas and even of the United States.
 We count among our authors some of the most respected scholars and writers in the hemisphere.
 Yet a rich source of literary material lies at our very feet on the university's Austin campus.

 The university's reputation is built on its faculty, its nationally recognized centers for advanced study, and its renowned archives and collections in literature, history, art, and the sciences—sources on which the Press has drawn for decades.
-UT Press regularly collaborates with the university's Dolph Briscoe Center for American History, Center for Mexican American Studies, Center for Middle Eastern Studies, School of Information, Institute of Classical Archaeology, Schusterman Center for Jewish Studies, and the Teresa Lozano Long Institute for Latin American Studies, as well as the Blanton Museum of Art and the Harry Ransom Center.
-Outside of the university, we publish books on Southwestern and Mexican literature and photography with the Wittliff Gallery at Texas State University.
+UT Press regularly collaborates with the university's Dolph Briscoe Center for American History, Center for Mexican American Studies, Center for Middle Eastern Studies, Harry Ransom Center, Institute of Classical Archaeology, Jack S. Blanton Museum of Art, LLILAS Benson Latin American Studies and Collections, and the Schusterman Center for Jewish Studies.